 Misalignment :

-Parts to be joined at butt joints shall be carefully aligned.
+The amount a joint is out of alignment at the root Parts to be joined at butt joints shall be carefully aligned.
 Where the parts are effectively restrained against bending due to eccentricity in alignment, the offset from the theoretical alignment shall not exceed 10% of the thickness of the thinner part joined, or 1/8 in.
 [3mm], whichever is smaller.

 AWS D1.1